 “Starchy vegetables are good sources of nutrients and fiber,” Rodriquez says, “while they typically have more calories and carbohydrates than non-starchy vegetables, that doesn’t mean they can’t be included as part of a healthy, well-rounded diet.”

-Check out this healthy starchy vegetables list and some of the nutrients they contain:
+Here a few examples of starchy vegetables and some of the nutrients they contain:

 - Butternut squash – Potassium and vitamin A2